 Building on its first twenty-year plan, the Ipswich City Council has created the Smart City Blueprint and Implementation Plan project.
 The project has adopted a human-centered design approach, focusing on the needs of citizens, local entrepreneurs, city workers and even tourists.
 The Smart City Blueprint has three core goals: jobs, growth, and livability for Ipswich.

 To meet the goal of jobs, the Council has extended Fire Station 101’s reach into researching civic challenges in partnership with local industry and universities.
 Ipswich has also created a Digital Skills Literacy program for all Ipswich residents, working with schools and adults in the community.
-Finally, the Council has hosted the Build and Learn Fair, an event that encourages residents and visitors to build and showcase creations like robots and wood works.
+Finally, the Council will host the Build and Learn Fair, an event that encourages residents and visitors to build and showcase creations like robots and wood works.
 This event aims to give residents a hands-on experience of the new possibilities available in the Ipswich jobs market.